norlab-ulaval/libpointmatcher/doc/OutlierFiltersFamilies.md

 * S. Geman, D.E.
 McClure, and D. Geman, "A nonlinear filter for film restoration and other problems in image processing", CVGIP: Graphical Models and Image Processing, vol. 54, no.4, pp.281-289, 1992.

-This outlier filter is also used in an ICP variant called Fast Global Registration (FGR):
+This outlier filter is also used in an registration algorithm called Fast Global Registration (FGR):
 * Q.Y.
 Zhou, J. Park, and V.Koltun, "Fast global registration", Lecture notes in Computer Science, vol.9906 LNCS, pp. 766-782, 2016

 #### Welsch <a name="welschhead"></a>